ulysseskan/tweetblogpost/README.md

 ## Potential Improvements

-- [ ] more flexible title extraction that supports more than just WordPress.  (you can modify this by updating h1.entry-title (on line 3) for your blog)
+- [ ] More flexible title extraction that supports more than just WordPress.  (you can modify this by updating h1.entry-title (on line 3) for your blog)

 ## License